 (half to full tuition per year)

 ($5,000–$11,000 per year)

-Scholarship offers and award amounts will be determined by a holistic review of the application for admission and thorough evaluation of academic indicators including, but not limited to: rigor of coursework, high school GPA, and standardized test scores.
-Award determinations will be based on the official testing and high school transcript information received by Miami University at the time of application.
+Scholarship offers and award amounts will be determined by a holistic review of the application for admission and thorough evaluation of academic indicators, including (but not limited to) rigor of coursework, high school GPA, and standardized test scores.
+Award determination will be based on the official testing and high school transcript information submitted to Miami University at the time of application.

 Scholarships are automatically renewed for four years, provided the student maintains the academic requirements as stipulated in the financial aid award letter.